iranziprince01/probity_partners_east_africa/README.md

 - Git for version control
 - Regular commits for feature updates

-## 📋 Next Steps

-1. Develop Contact Page
-2. Implement Testimonials Section
-3. Create Resources Section
-4. Set up Blog System
-5. Integrate Live Chat Widget
-6. Final Mobile Responsiveness Testing

 ## 👥 Collaboration

-Feel free to contribute to the pending sections.
+Feel free to contribute to the project.
 Please follow the existing design patterns and coding standards.

 ## 📞 Contact